shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_05.md

    ```powershell
    az vm list-ip-addresses -g $resourceGroup -n Sql2008-uniqueid --output table
    ```
+- Replace SQL2008-UniqueId with name of your SQLVM.
+It will look similar to the one as following:\n    ``` az vm list-ip-addresses -g $resourceGroup -n Sql2008-176667 --output table
+    ```

    > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.